The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 We surveyed scientists and journalists regarding their feelings of trust towards one another across 12 measures: qualifications, professionalism, sense of justice, fairness, ethicality, responsibility, sincerity, considerateness, competence, morality, honesty, and warmth.
 Scientists and journalists generally reported high measures of trust in one another.
 However, journalists reported higher trust in scientists than scientists did in journalists for all but one of these measures: warmth.
 The largest differences were perceptions that the other group was qualified and competent.

-screenshot 2024 06 13 at 10.20.29 am
+Screenshot 2024 06 13 at 10.20.29 AM

 Notes: All participants were asked to evaluate members of the other group (scientists for journalists and journalists for scientists) across measures of perceived trust on a scale from 0 (most negative) to 100 (most positive).
 Journalists evaluated scientists as more fair and ethical than scientists evaluated journalists at p < .05.
 Journalists also evaluated scientists as more moral than scientists evaluated journalists at p < .01, and more qualified, professional, responsible, sincere, competent, and honest than scientists evaluated journalists at p < .001.
 Perceptions of warmth for the other group were not statistically significantly different from one group to the other.